ainokyto/sei-project-01/README.md

 ```

 * I placed the invaders on the grid by creating an invaders array, which included the index values of the squares on the grid
 * Then I worked on the invader movement logic, which moves the invaders right, down, left and down following a lead invader.
-I created a set interval which runs until the invaders reach the bottom row.
+I created a timer to move the invader armada until the invaders reach the bottom row.

 ```javascript
       // INVADER MOVEMENT LOGIC ------------------------------------------------